richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

     C) Authentication and authorization are the same process
     D) Authentication encrypts data; authorization masks data

-2. What is the primary benefit of rowlevel security?
+2. What is the primary benefit of row-level security?
     A) It encrypts individual columns within a table
     B) It masks sensitive data at query time
     C) It filters rows so users see only the data they are allowed to view